About this Story Forum Online

 Designer and Programmer, VENBA

-Abhi (he/him) is a game designer from Toronto who released his first game this year, Venba, to a great reception.
+Abhi (he/him) is a game designer from Toronto who recently released his first game, Venba, to a great reception.
 He wants to tell intimate stories with interesting mechanics and hopes to see more games made from around the world with their own unique perspectives.

 Julián Cordero is a game developer from Quito, Ecuador, now based in New York City.
 His latest project, DESPELOTE, is a slice-of-life adventure about childhood and the magical grip soccer held over the people of Quito in 2001.
 He is passionate about finding new ways to capture the world, and sees video games as the perfect vessel for that exploration.